-This past year has been hard on all of us...there has been too much stress, too much reliance on technology, and too few chances to celebrate being together, safely, in the outdoors.
+These past few years have been tough on all of us...there has been too much stress, too much reliance on technology, and too few chances to celebrate being together, safely, in the outdoors.
 For adults, this has been difficult...but for our young people?
 This has been such a challenging time.
-As it becomes safer to do so, we need to reconnect with our outdoor spaces.
-At Sage Creek, that is our mission....to provide opportunities to play and learn outside.
+We now need to reconnect with our outdoor spaces more than ever.
+At Sage Creek, this is our mission; to provide opportunities to play and learn outside.
 Our programming takes this into account; we provide nature-based free play for our littles, curriculum-matched skills and opportunities for our older children, and opportunites to learn new skills while recconecting to nature for our adults.
-There is something here for everyone.
+There is something here for everyone!

-"Forest school" is a concept that was developed in Europe where children are allowed to go outdoors on a regular basis to experience nature.
-Focussing on the main idea of the session being "child led", children are allowed to experience the outdoors through curiousity, experimentation, and risky play.
-This type of programming allows children to develop their creativity and resilience while developing a lifelong passion for the outdoors.
+"Forest schools" were developed in Europe where children are allowed to go outdoors on a regular basis to experience nature.
+Focussing on the main idea of all sessions being "child led", children are allowed to experience the outdoors through curiousity, experimentation, and risky play.
+This type of programming allows children to develop their creativity and resilience while igniting a lifelong passion for the outdoors.

-While the concept exists for smaller children, there is an increasing amount of evidence that our older teenagers need to play as well....and aren't developing this skill in mainstream education.
-This type of programming allows the freedom to be creative and spontaneous while exploring nature, allowing for a much deeper connection with the outdoors.
+While the "need to play" concept exists for smaller children, there is an increasing amount of evidence that our older teenagers need to play as well, and they aren't developing this skill in their mainstream education.
+Our programming allows teens the freedom to be creative and spontaneous while exploring nature, allowing for a much deeper connection with the outdoors.

 And adults?
 We need to play too!
 The ability to relax and be present while in nature is sometimes forgotten in our daily rushing.
-Join us for Adult Camp!
+Join us for adult sessions featuring new outdoor skills and community building while increasing our food independence.

 1. What is a "nature school"?